accordproject/techdocs/docs/cicero-tutorial_001.md

 `npm i -g @accordproject/cicero-cli`

-> The version of cicero-cli needs to match the cicero version, that is required by the template.
-> E.g. if the template requires version 0.5, cicero-cli 0.5 must be installed: `npm i -g @accordproject/cicero-cli@0.5`
+> If you're new to `npm` the [installation instructions](accordproject-tools.md) have some more detailed guidance.

 ### Download the Template

-You can download a single clause or contract template from https://templates.accordproject.org as a zip file.
+You can download a single clause or contract template from the [Accord Project Template Library](https://templates.accordproject.org) as a zip file.
 Once downloaded unzip the archive so you can inspect the contents.

+> Note that the version of `cicero-cli` needs to match the Cicero version that is required by a template.
+> * You can check the version of your CLI with `cicero --version`.
+> * You can choose a different version of a template with the *Versions* dropdown in the [Accord Project Template Library](https://templates.accordproject.org).
+> * Otherwise, install a specific version of the cli, for example for v0.5, use `npm i -g @accordproject/cicero-cli@0.5`.

 If you have `git` installed you can `git clone` the template library to download all the templates, or you can use the "Download" button inside GitHub:

     git clone https://github.com/accordproject/cicero-template-library

 ### Parse